nagy-ahmed/MidtermQuiz/README.md

 ## Description

 Task is to make interface and inherit it to other interface and to make classes implement interfaces.
-The Task is a simple applied of oop in java
+The Task is a simple application of oop in java
 ![Quiz Image](https://user-images.githubusercontent.com/77116125/208266274-10a73eac-067a-41a5-8c30-06a163addebf.png)